lobenichou/SRCCON_work_2017_CoC/README.md

 ### Session outline
 * History of objectivity (5 mins)
 * General structures/sections for CoCs (5 mins + handout)
-* Split up the sections and form groups (45 mins)
+* Split up the sections and form two sets of groups (45 mins)
-* Each group gets case study that test specific parts of the CoCs (20 mins)
+ * Set 1: each group gets case study that test specific parts of the CoCs (20 mins)
+ * Set 2: each group discusses self-care strategies (20 mins)
 * Presentation of findings (20 mins)
-Wrap-up — putting it on Github
+* Wrap-up — putting it on Github

 ## Overview